 The Calgary Zoo is renowned as one of the world’s top zoos, leading the pack when it comes to animal diversity, successful breeding and educational programs.
 It features animals that can be found in the Canadian wilderness like grizzlies and mountain goats, along with wildlife from across the globe.
 Take a journey through Africa, visiting giraffes, mountain gorillas and hippos, and enjoy a relaxing stroll through the botanical gardens and a butterfly conservatory.

-If you want to take an epic day trip, Smashed In Buffalo Jump is ideal, about a two-hour drive from Calgary.
+If you want to take an epic day trip, Head-Smashed Smashed-In Buffalo Jump is ideal, about a two-hour drive from Calgary.
 The archaeological site is renowned across the globe for its exquisite preservation of Plains People culture, the skillful hunters who cleverly chased these massive creatures over the cliffs, using each and every part for their survival.
 A remarkable component of nation’s archaeological past, it’s been designated a UNESCO World Heritage Site.

 The shopping scene in Calgary has exploded in recent years.
 The streets are lined with all sorts of walkable shopping districts, from independent boutiques and chic fashion retailers to unique boutiques and everything in between.
 In the downtown area alone there are thousands of individual businesses in a 120-block area, though 17th Avenue is the city’s most famous shopping destination, where you can find everything from basic, everyday items to local goods and high-end brands.
 There are trendy record shops, glitzy jewelry stores and just about everything else you can think of.
 On International Avenue, shop for items, include food, from around the world.